The UPC and The Unitary Patent

 o EU-states which have signed the UPCA but have not (yet) ratified the UPCA: Ireland (IE), Greece (GR), Cyprus (CY), Czech Republic (CZ), Slovakia (SK), Hungary (HU), and Romania (RO).

 Other EPC states which will not be part of the UPC are non-EU states such as: Albania (AL), Iceland (IS), Liechtenstein (LI), Monaco (MC), North Macedonia (MK), Norway (NO), San Marino (SM), Serbia (RS), Switzerland (CH), Turkey (TR), and the United Kingdom (UK).

 UPC jurisdiction, dual jurisdiction and OPTING OUT of the UPC

-Once the Unified Patent Court (UPC) comes into effect, the court system will have exclusive jurisdiction over Unitary Patents (UPs) and all European Patents (EPs) designated to UPC participating EU Member States.
-This means that a single decision by the UPC will have the effect in all participating member states, also for classical bundle EP in states which are UPC participating member states.
+Once the Unified Patent Court (UPC) comes into effect, the court system will have exclusive jurisdiction over Unitary Patents (UPs) and all European patents (EPs) designating a UPC participating EU Member States.
+This means that a single decision by the UPC will have the effect in all participating Member States, also for classic EP validated in UPC participating Member States.

-During a transitional period of 7 years (which may be extended another 7 years), EPs may be opted out of the jurisdiction of the UPC.
-So that the UPC does not have jurisdiction in participating member states of the opted-out bundle EP patent.
+However, during a transitional period of 7 years (which may be extended another 7 years), classic European patents may be opted out of the jurisdiction of the UPC, so that the UPC will not have jurisdiction in participating Member States of the opted-out classic EP patent.